jason-simplex/ftrack-recipes/python/actions/create-review-report-0.0.0/README.md

 -   Create a Job so that the user sees progress.
 -   Gather some data from the project (e.g. names and descriptions) and perhaps a filter.
--   Create an excel from the data and attach it to the job.
+-   Create an pdf from the data and attach it to the job.
 -   Set the job to completed.

 ## Install and setup